Helen Sharman, the first Briton in space, reflects on her mission to the Mir space station 25 years ago. You can visit Helen’s website here.

 Times were hard in the Soviet Union in the early 90s.
 I did not have an office.
 Nor did I have a car for most of the time.
 Phone calls to the UK had to be booked with a Russian operator days in advance and were returned any time within a window of a few hours.
 If we disconnected, I had to book a call and wait a few more days.

 My life was so remote that leaning Russian became my greatest priority and challenge, one that I tackled with the help of Igor Merkulov, my teacher.
 Last year, with the help of the Science Museum, we had a reunion in Star City.
-It was wonderful, as if we had never been apart since my training.
+It was wonderful as if we had never been apart since my training.
 Even though he is now 84 years old, he was able to join me and we gossiped.
 Or at least I tried to in my broken, rusty Russian.

-The centrifuge (for g-force experience) and hydro tank (for spacewalk training) were undergoing refurbishment when I visited but we did see the Soyuz and Mir simulators, alongside displays of a docking mechanism, space food, a space toilet and a dreaded spinning chair.
+The centrifuge (for g-force experience) and hydro tank (for spacewalk training) were undergoing refurbishment when I visited but we did see the Soyuz and Mir simulators, alongside displays of a docking mechanism, space food, a space toilet, and a dreaded spinning chair.
 I had been lucky that my physiology is well suited to space training.

-While being spun round, the poor trainee has to move their head from side to side and forwards and backwards.
+While being spun round, the poor trainee has to move their head from side to side and forwards and backward.
 Many feel nauseous and have to endure the chair regularly to build up stamina, which reduces the chance of them being space-sick.
 I was lucky, an outlier.
 Most people last five or so minutes to start with.
 I lasted 15 my first time around without batting an eyelid!
 The centrifuge was not a big deal for me either.
 Perhaps the greatest discomfort I suffered was doing tests in an off the shelf spacesuit, which was suited to fit a man.

 I was eventually launched on 18 May 1991 in Soyuz TM-12 along with the Soviet cosmonauts Anatoly (‘Tole’) Artsebarsky and Sergei Krikalev.
 Our time in orbit was calm and focused – perhaps even laid back.
-When the batteries failed soon after we docked with the Mir Space Station, plunging us into darkness, another crew member, Viktor Afanasyev, simply shrugged and said “we thought that might happen.”
+When the batteries failed soon after we docked with the Mir Space Station, plunging us into darkness, another crew member, Viktor Afanasyev, simply shrugged and said: “we thought that might happen.”

 From orbit, our planet is uncannily blue.
 You can’t imagine how deep the colour is, and the scale and details that you can discern, from the sweep of a continent to the wake of a ship.
 At night, the lights of cities shine up to you and you can see the dance of the aurora.